jpaulm/gofbp/README.md

 ```
 go run Merge.go
 ```
+### Notes:

+- There seems to be a problem with test cases accessing the `params.xml` file, if it is in a different folder.
+I have accordingly copied it into the `testing` folder, so that test cases can access it as well.

-One comment about running with subnets: the subnet or subnets should be in a different folder from the code that invokes it.
+- One comment about running with subnets: the subnet or subnets should be in a different folder from the code that invokes it.
 If they are in the same folder, apparently both the invoking code and the subnet need to be named individually in a `go run` command... this is not required when running under VSCode, or from an `.exe` file.

 ## Tracing